 Here’s what you need to get there.

 If you work in today’s medical industry, you know that the demand for healthcare services is unpredictable.
-Even if we look beyond the current unprecedented need for healthcare services as a result of COVID-19, healthcare is far more seasonal than most people realize, with providers typically experiencing huge spikes in activity during enrollment periods and tax season.
+Healthcare is far more seasonal than most people realize, with providers typically experiencing spikes in activity during colder months, enrollment periods and tax season.

-However, until recently, healthcare enterprise software was hard-coded, with fixed functionality and minimal flexibility.
+Until recently, however, healthcare enterprise software was hard-coded, with fixed functionality and minimal flexibility.
 Healthcare providers had no choice but to fund expensive maintenance and development costs in order to add new capabilities or expand globally.

-Clearly, these legacy solutions don’t support the kind of easy scalability required for providers to respond to fluctuating demand.
-Certainly not in a cost-effective way.
+Clearly these legacy solutions don’t support the kind of easy scalability required for providers to respond to fluctuating demand in a cost-effective way.

 The bottom line?
 Your healthcare contact center platform needs the ability to provision voice connectivity instantly, without capacity restraints.
 Otherwise, it's simply not fit-for-purpose.